-The Supervisory Board as well as its Nomination Committee, take into account the objectives for the composition of the Supervisory Board and the requirements set out in the diversity policy during the selection process and the nomination of candidates for the Supervisory Board.
-The Nomination Committee and the Supervisory Board took these objectives into account when preparing the election proposals for the two shareholder representatives selected by the 2022 Annual General Meeting.
+Supervisory Board as well as its Nomination Committee, take into account the objectives for the composition of the Supervisory Board and the requirements set out in the diversity policy during the selection process and the nomination of candidates for the Supervisory Board.
 The Supervisory Board believes that its current composition meets the targets with respect to composition and fulfills the competence profile and diversity policy.
 The members of the Supervisory Board have the professional and personal qualifications deemed necessary.
-The members of the Supervisory Board as a whole are familiar with the sector in which the Company operates and possess the knowledge, skills, capabilities and experience considered necessary for GRAMMER in the in areas of research and development, production and sales, (new) technologies, accounting, risk management and compliance.
-The Supervisory Board also has knowledge and experience in the business segments, markets and regions that are important for GRAMMER.
+The members of the Supervisory Board as a whole are familiar with the sector in which the Company operates and possess the knowledge, skills and experience considered necessary for GRAMMER in these areas, in particular management and leadership, strategy, market and corporate development, human resources, ESG and sustainability, legal issues, compliance and corporate governance, restructuring and transformation, and have experience on (other) advisory or supervisory boards.
 Some of the Supervisory Board members work internationally or have many years of international experience.
 Diversity is duly taken into account in the composition of the Supervisory Board.
-In the reporting year, the Supervisory Board had five female members from May 18, 2022 onwards (until May 18, 2022 four female members), including three shareholder representatives and two employee representatives (separate fulfillment pursuant to section 96 (2) sentence 3 AktG).
-Women thus make up 41.7% of the Supervisory Board (as of: December 31, 2022).
+The Supervisory Board had five female members in the reporting year, including three shareholder representatives and two employee representatives.
+The share of Women on the Supervisory Board is therefore 41.7%.
 The shareholder representatives believe that all six shareholder representative members are independent within the meaning of the Code.
 The defined age limit is observed.

-The implementation status of the competence profile for the shareholder representatives is shown below in the form of a qualification matrix.
+The implementation status of the competence profile for the Supervisory Board is shown below in the form of a qualification matrix.